Dosage Form: capsule

 - Have liver problems.

-- Are pregnant or could be pregnant.
+- are pregnant or plan to become pregnant.
 Treatment of malaria is important because it can be a serious disease for a pregnant woman and her unborn baby.
-Your healthcare provider can tell you more about the benefits and risks of taking this medication during pregnancy.
-Low blood sugar (hypoglycemia) can be seen in pregnant women while taking Quinine Sulfate Capsules.
-Signs and symptoms of low blood sugar can include sweating, weakness, nausea, vomiting, or confusion.
-You and your healthcare provider can decide if Quinine Sulfate is right for you.
+Talk to your healthcare provider about the benefits and risks of taking quinine sulfate capsules during pregnancy.
+Low blood sugar (hypoglycemia) can happen in pregnant women while taking Quinine Sulfate Capsules.
+Signs and symptoms of low blood sugar can include sweating, weakness, nausea, vomiting, and confusion.
+You and your healthcare provider can decide if quinine sulfate capsules are right for you.